yaniv-shulman/rsklpr/README.md

   - Improving numerical stability
   - Confidence intervals
   - Implementing in other languages
+  - Speed and multiprocessing
 - Productionzing the code:
-  - improving input checks and error handling
+  - Improving input checks and error handling
   - Tests
+  - Logging
-  - Packaging
+  - Automation
 - And more...

 To contribute please submit a pull request, create an issue or get in touch by email to the address specified in the